iTwin/Course-Property-Validation-API/README.md

 This repository is part of the iTwin.js validation API accreditation course.
 Please click here to access the full course content.
 This documentation provides a high-level overview of the validation app designed in the course.
 The key focus is how the custom UI components interact with the validation API.

-The application is built on top the iTwin-Viewer which is a starter template for creating your own custom iTwin experience.
+The application is built on top the [iTwin Viewer](https://developer.bentley.com/tutorials/web-application-quick-start#2-get-the-code) which is a starter template for creating your own custom iTwin experience.

 ## Additional Dependencies